 If you are new to making connections, start off by identifying your beliefs and values.
 What makes you happy?
 What engages you?
 What matters to you?
 What are you passionate about?

 Take that information and isolate the themes.
 Maybe it’s animals, sports, travel, food, activism, reading, knitting, etc. Use that information as a touchpoint for fostering connection.
-Do some research; see what is around you, both physically and virtually, that would give you the opportunity to engage in your values and interests with likeminded people.
-Overtime, the bonds you create over shared values will make you feel seen, and give you the capacity to see and understand others.
-That is what creates community and belonging.
+Do some research; see what is around you, both physically and virtually, that would give you the opportunity to engage in your values and interests with like-minded people.
+Over time, shared activities strengthen friendships, support teens studying, and encourage prosocial behavior—natural antidotes to teens and bullying dynamics and teenage behavior problems.